mohammad-javad-0/YouTube-Downloader/README.md

 - Graphical User Interface (GUI): Built using PyQt6, offering a clean and user-friendly interface.
 - Progress Display: The application displays the progress of the downloads within the interface.

-## Requirements

-The project requires the following Python packages:

-- PyQt6
-- pytubefix (or an equivalent YouTube download library)

-These packages are listed in the requirements.txt file.
-To install them, use:

-pip install -r requirements.txt
 ## Usage

 1. Clone the repository: